openedx/xblock-lti-consumer/README.rst

 2.9.2 - 2021-06-06
 ------------------

-* LTI 1.3, alogin with LTI Advantage features is now enabled by default.
+* LTI 1.3 and LTI Advantage features are now enabled by default.
 * LTI 1.3 settings were simplified to reduce confusion when setting up a LTI tool.
 * Code quality issues fixed